nrwl/nx/docs/generated/packages/nest/documents/overview.md

 #### Waiting for other builds

-Setting the `waitUntilTargets` option with an array of projects (with the following format: `"project:architect"`) will execute those commands before serving the Nest application.
+Setting the `waitUntilTargets` option with an array of projects (with the following format: `"project:target"`) will execute those commands before serving the Nest application.

 ### Serve